JerrickTram/Optimal-Tramsport/content/about.md

 date: "2021-09-12"
 lastmod: "2021-10-06"
 menu: main
-title: About Operations Research Applications in Freight Transport and Logistics
+title: About OR Applications in Freight Transport and Logistics
 ---

 For those who aren't too familiar operations research (OR), OR involves applying